raj03kumar/Data-Structures-and-Algorithm/README.md

 ```
 ```
 3. 0-1 KNAPSACK PROBLEM: (Very improtant question...)using recursion.
 SEE good algo.
 4. Fractional knapsack is also very easy.
 We just have to remove to else if part from the algorithm.
-Means we dont have to put nay other fractional object.
+Means we dont have to put any other fractional object.
 We can put any other object if its weight is less than the final remaining weight.
 ```
 ### BACK-TRACKING(using recursion)
 ```